jesusch10/perturbseq_analysis/README.md

 result_dict = pseq.diff_analysis(adata):
 # adata is the AnnData object obtained from any of the previous functions
 ```
-It returns a dict: keys are variants and values are DEA results with regards to WT (CHECKPOINT: also saved in `./results/diff_analysis`).
+It returns a dict: keys are variants and values are DEA results with regards to WT.
 Use returned_dict[variant].results_df to display results.

 ### Plotting DEA results:
 ```
-pseq.plot_dea(result_dict):
+result_dict = pseq.plot_dea(result_dict):
 # result_dict is the dict obtained from the diff_analysis() function
 ```
-All plots are saved in `./results/diff_analysis`.
+It returns a dict (CHECKPOINT: also saved in `./results/diff_analysis/diff_filtered.pkl`) whose keys are variants with differentially expressed genes and whose values are differential expressed genes with their LFC values.
+All plots are saved in `./results/diff_analysis/`.

 # Analysis pipeline: